Sports Therapy student Thomas Jones tells us about his experience

 "The UCLan environment provides a great platform where you are encouraged to be very individually competent, with amazing support that ultimately will prepare you for a job as a graduate Sports Therapist"— Thomas Jones, Sports Therapy, BSc (Hons)

 Where have you attended on placement during your course?
 Tell us about your experiences on placement so far.

 Preston Grasshoppers RUFC - a regular weekend placement with the junior section of Preston Grasshoppers RUFC has offered me additional experience working in rugby union and exposure to some challenging situations that encourages you to become practically competent in treating a wide range of injury types with varying severity.
-This opportunity has allowed me to improve my communication with younger players, coaches and in some cases parents and ambulance service too.
+This opportunity has allowed me to improve my communication with younger players, coaches and in some cases parents and the ambulance service too.

 Orrell RUFC – Orrell RUFC has been a great placement for myself, I have been involved in an experienced medical team with two amazing mentors who have allowed me to gain hands on experience with all aspects of treatment.
 I have dealt with varying abilities and ages of players.
 This has improved my knowledge and competency massively, and increased my confidence levels as a sports therapist.
 Further opportunity in rugby union which has allowed me to understand the demands of a professionally ran club from the perspective of the Sports Therapy profession.
 This placement has also encouraged me further to gain knowledge in my own time on additional treatment methods and theories behind treatment I may use in my career as a sports therapist.